Binghamton Bearcats baseball

 The Binghamton Bearcats baseball team is a varsity intercollegiate athletic team of Binghamton University in Vestal, New York, United States.
 The team is a member of the America East Conference, which is part of the National Collegiate Athletic Association's Division I. The team plays its home games at Varsity Field in Vestal, New York.
 The Bearcats are coached by Tim Sinicki.

+NCAA tournament results

+Binghamton has appeared in the NCAA Division I baseball tournament six times.
+They have a record of 1–10.

 Year-by-year results

 Below is a table of the program's yearly records since its inception.

+Major League Baseball

+Binghamton has had 18 Major League Baseball Draft picks since the draft began in 1965 and 2 former players play Major League Baseball.